vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

     pivnet download-product-files --product-slug='tanzu-cluster-essentials' --release-version='1.0.0' --product-file-id=1105820
     ```

 2. Create a local directory for Tanzu Cluster Essentials.
-This will be where the install scripts and other packages are placed.
+This is where the install scripts and other packages will be placed.

     ```sh
     mkdir ~/tanzu-cluster-essentials